-More than 90 percent of the Tuolumne Wild and Scenic River inside Yosemite National Park flows through congressionally designated wilderness and is managed to protect wilderness qualities.
-In these areas, natural riverrelated systems are sustained by natural ecological processes, archeological and American Indian traditional cultural resources characterize the cultural landscape, and recreational opportunities are primitive and unconfined.
+More than 90 percent of the Tuolumne Wild and Scenic River inside Yosemite National Park flows through congressionally designated Wilderness and is managed to protect wilderness qualities.
+In these areas, natural riverrelated systems are sustained by natural ecological processes; the landscape is predominantly natural, with rustic, tribal, and archeological components; and recreational opportunities are primitive and unconfined.